Cook, Learn, and Share to Fight Hunger.

 Peeled or Shell-On

-• Shell-On Shrimp: Offers enhanced flavor and a visually appealing presentation.
-The shell acts as a natural flavor enhancer during cooking, imparting a richer taste to the shrimp.
+• Shell-On: Offers enhanced flavor and a visually appealing presentation.
+The shell acts as a natural flavor enhancer during cooking, imparting a richer taste.
 Some varieties may even include the head for added depth of flavor.

 Tail-On or Tail-Off

-• Tail-On Shrimp: Often preferred for shell-on shrimp, as the tail serves as a convenient handle for dipping and adds a decorative touch to the dish.
+• Tail-On: Often preferred for the shell-on version, as the tail serves as a convenient handle for dipping and adds a decorative touch to the dish.

-• Tail-Off Shrimp: More common with peeled shrimp, ideal for recipes where a tail-less presentation is desired or for ease of eating.
+• Tail-Off: More common with the peeled version, ideal for recipes where a tail-less presentation is desired or for ease of eating.

 • Sautéing/Stir-frying: Quick and easy, this method requires high heat and a little oil.
-Cook until the shrimp turn pink and opaque, about 2-3 minutes per side.
+Cook until they turn pink and opaque, about 2-3 minutes per side.

 • Grilling/Broiling: Perfect for summer barbecues, grilling or broiling imparts a smoky char and caramelized flavor.
 Cook for 2-3 minutes per side.

-• Baking/Roasting: Ideal for larger batches, baking or roasting shrimp in a preheated oven at 400°F (200°C) takes about 8-10 minutes.
+• Baking/Roasting: Ideal for larger batches, baking or roasting them in a preheated oven at 400°F (200°C) takes about 8-10 minutes.

 • Poaching/Boiling: This gentle method results in tender, succulent shrimp.
 Poach in simmering liquid (water, broth, or court bouillon) for 2-3 minutes.